AYoonesi/AYoonesi.github.io/content/posts/Deciphering “Permanent Record”: A Surface-Level Critique/index.md

 However, despite the book's ease of comprehension and the quality of the translation, I must admit that I found many aspects of Snowden's discussions to be uninspiring and unconvincing.
 His attempts to dissect the complexities of the intelligence world often left me bored and wanting for more depth.
 Furthermore, his characterization of certain individuals and entities was, at times, abusive and detracted from the book's potential for substantive discourse.

 In conclusion, "Permanent Record" by Edward Snowden offered an approachable reading experience, made even more accessible through a commendable Persian translation.
 However, the book's content left much to be desired.
 While it provided insights into the intelligence community, it often failed to captivate my intellectual curiosity and, in some instances, devolved into a tone that was less than constructive.
-As a Harvard alumnus, I hold the works I engage with to a high standard, and I found Snowden's memoir to be a mix of promise and disappointment, ultimately leaving me craving more substance and depth in its exploration of critical issues.
+I hold the works I engage with to a high standard, and I found Snowden's memoir to be a mix of promise and disappointment, ultimately leaving me craving more substance and depth in its exploration of critical issues.

 ---